Rural and Tribal Community Resources

 Check out the Accelerators program.

-The Bipartisan Infrastructure Law created a new grant program that will benefit rural and tribal communities.
-The Bureau is working on the implementation.
-Here are the highlights:
+The Bipartisan Infrastructure Law created a new grant program that benefits rural and tribal communities.
+More information is available on the program page.

 Rural & Tribal Assistance Pilot Program